|

 stormed Eowyn, turning to face him.
 "This is my life!

 I decide how to use itand I want to be there.
-I have been
+I have

-fruition"
+come to fruition"

 "Do not be childish"